sileod/tasksource/README.md

 # tasksource: 480+ dataset harmonization preprocessings with structured annotations for frictionless extreme multitask learning and evaluation

-Huggingface Datasets is a great library, but it lacks standardization, and datasets require preprocessings work to be used interchangeably.
+Huggingface Datasets is a great library, but it lacks standardization, and datasets require preprocessing work to be used interchangeably.
 `tasksource` is a collection of task harmonization preprocessings, facilitating multi-task learning at scale and reproducibility.

 ```python